RanLIUaca/Family-specific-B-cell-epitope-prediction/README.md

 # KRE (kernel regression estimation)
-These are the data and code mentioned in the manuscript (Family-specific training improves linear B cell epitope prediction for emerging viruses).

 `KRE` utilizes sequence homology to predict the epitopes of a novel virus.
 Users can define their own training dataset, while we recommend a training dataset only including the data from the other viruses in the same family.
 In the manuscript, we compared the family-specific and general predictions in detail.
 Family-specific prediction is a better choice.

 The file description is as follows: